dpieterse/match2SSO/README.md

 #### Output
 - Solar Sytem Object (SSO) catalogue containing the matches between detections and known solar system objects (__sso.fits_).
 SSO catalogue columns and header keywords are listed here: https://www.overleaf.com/read/zrhqwcbkfqns
-- Prediction catalogue containing the solar system objects that were predicted to be in the FOV during the observation (__sso_predict.fits_).
+- Prediction catalogue containing the solar system objects that are predicted to be in the FOV during the observation (__sso_predict.fits_).
 Prediction catalogue columns and header keywords are listed in the overleaf document mentioned above.
 Prediction catalogues are only made if ```--savepredictions True```.
-- MPC report (__sso_report.txt_), to allow easy submission of all detections of known solar system objects to the Minor Planet Center.
-MPC reports are created if ```--makereports True```, but are **not** submitted automatically to the MPC.
+- MPC report (__sso_report.txt_), to allow easy reporting of all detections of known solar system objects to the Minor Planet Center.
+MPC reports are created if ```--makereports True```, but are **not** automatically sent to the MPC.

 ## Running match2SSO
 Run the _match2SSO.py_ script from the command line.
 It can be run in three modes:
-- Historic mode: run on existing data.
+- Historic mode: run match2SSO on existing data.
 - Day mode: needs to be executed once before the start of an observing night, to allow the night mode to be run in real-time during that night.
 Allows speedy and parallelized processing in night mode.
 - Night mode: run during the observing run (in real time) on a single detection catalogue.
 Needs the products made during the day mode.